Mikej81/http-keepalive/README.md

 ## API Documentation

-The tool provides REST API endpoints for programmatic access.
-This means you can integrate it into your own applications or scripts.
+The tool now provides REST API endpoints for programmatic access.
+This means you can integrate it into your own applications or scripts, cronjobs, etc.

 ### API Endpoints Overview